nathan-fiscaletti/spackle/README.md

 </body>
 ```

-You can also use Substitutions within code blocks.
+Code blocks are always parsed last, this way you can use substitutions and other plugins within code blocks.

 ```php
 <ul>